David-LeK/vietnam-ideological-defense/core_arguments_en.md

 **Allegation:** Distorts the policy of increasing the base salary and wage reform in 2026 as "demagoguery," causing "high inflation," or "prices rising before wages do"; claims the State "abandons" freelance workers.
 * Wage reform is an investment in human resources, enabling officials and public servants to live on their salaries, thereby reducing petty corruption and improving service quality for the people.
 * The Government has price management scenarios to control inflation.
 Along with raising public sector wages, the State also adjusts regional minimum wages to protect workers in the business sector.

+**38. On Counterfeit Goods and Food Safety:**

+**Allegation:** Attributes the prevalence of counterfeit goods and dirty food to the "nature of the regime" or a "strategy of officials"; claims that a socialist society nurtures these evils.
+* Counterfeit goods and dirty food are global issues driven by profit and greed, existing in all political regimes (including developed capitalist countries).
+* The Government directs drastic action with the motto "no forbidden zones," strictly handling violations to deter others.
+* Attributing these crimes to the regime's nature is a malicious distortion; the State is constantly perfecting the legal framework and applying technology to protect consumers.